graeme-winter/dials_tutorials/CCP4-Oulu-2025/command-line-processing.md

 dials.import /path/to/images/ADH4_M7S9_6_*.cbf
 ```

-Note the use of the wildcard `*` character in this command.
+Note the use of the wildcard `*` character in the `dials.import` command.
 This is not DIALS syntax, but is expanded by the shell to match every image file in that directory, from `ADH4_M7S9_6_0001.cbf` to `ADH4_M7S9_6_0800.cbf`.
 What `dials.import` does is read the header of each of these files, checks the diffraction geometry, and determines the relationship between the files.

+> [!NOTE]
+For EIGER data there is not one file per image, but usually a few files with the extension `.h5`.
+In this case, just pass the file with the name that ends `_master.h5`, or, (better) if it is present, the file with the extension `.nxs`.
+>

 All going well you will see output that looks something like this:

 ```
 --------------------------------------------------------------------------------